runeh/mockumental/README.md

 - The HTTP status code is allowed to be any three digit number, regardless if it's a defined status code or not.
+- Query arguments are ignored for static handlers.
+Script handlers can read them from the request object if they need to.